What you’re getting yourself into:

 - If you want to see how you stack up against the competition, you can find complete strength percentile charts at the bottom of the article, based on actual competition results.

 For longtime readers of this site, the premise of this article may sound familiar, as I’ve discussed strength standards twice before.
-However, there’s still plenty of new stuff to stick around for, as this article will also discuss sex differences in strength in-depth (since this series is for women as well) and the evolution of the sport of powerlifting.
+However, there’s still plenty of new stuff to stick around for, as this article will also discuss sex differences in strength in-depth and the evolution of the sport of powerlifting.

 The first time I addressed strength standards was in this article.
 It took a theoretical approach, based on data showing the relationship between lean body mass and strength in elite powerlifters.
 The problem with this approach is that there’s probably more that separates elite lifters from day-to-day folks than just lean body mass (such as muscle attachment points, normalized muscle force, and many other factors discussed here).
 It was still a useful article because it provided a scoring system for each lift based on actual data, but I knew I could improve upon it.